 AUSTRALIA

-Australia is well integrated into world markets despite its relatively remote geographical position.
+Australia is well integrated into world markets despite its geographical position.
 It is strategically positioned close to Asian markets that are driving fast-growing global food demand, challenging local industry to search for innovation across all aspects of production and the supply chain.
 Australia’s strong mining and agricultural sectors require industrial machinery, an area of expertise in Wisconsin.
-In recent decades, Australian manufacturing of high-tech goods, electronics, industrial tools, equipment, and machinery have declined to levels where it is necessary to seek out international suppliers to meet local market demand.
-High labor and energy costs, as well as geographical challenges, are driving Australian companies to look abroad for new products and solutions in areas such as robotics, automation, remote monitoring, and predictive maintenance.
+In recent decades, Australian manufacturing of high-tech goods, electronics, industrial tools, equipment, and machinery have declined to levels where it is a necessity to seek out international suppliers to meet local market demand.
+High labor and energy costs and geographical challenges encourage Australian companies to look abroad for new products and solutions in areas such as robotics, automation, remote monitoring, and predictive maintenance.

-Australia is the seventh-largest export market globally for Wisconsin, and the third-largest in the Asia/Pacific region.
-Rich in natural resources, Australia has strong mining and agricultural sectors, creating demand for industrial machinery.
-Australia is in a period of increased infrastructure spending, in particular on railways, airports, roads, and waste management facilities, leading to demand for capital equipment.
-Australia already imports around 70% of its mining equipment, as well as about 95% of its agricultural equipment and machinery (including tractors).
+Australia is the seventh-largest export market globally for Wisconsin and the third-largest in the Asia-Pacific.
+Rich in natural resources, Australia has strong mining and agricultural sectors, which require industrial machinery.
+Australia is in a period of increased infrastructure spending (especially railways, airports, roads, and waste management facilities), which is creating demand for capital equipment.
+Australia already imports around 70% of mining equipment and imports about 95% of its agricultural equipment and machinery (including tractors).
 Major capital-type goods, including heavy earth moving equipment, are also typically imported and/or locally assembled by subsidiaries of foreign companies.
+Australia is strategically positioned close to Asian markets that are driving fast-growing global food demand, and the industry requires innovation across all processes in the production and the supply chain, presenting opportunities for Wisconsin agricultural and food production exporters of ingredients and food processing equipment and technology.
 Additionally, the Australian market for medical equipment and supplies provides good opportunities.
-The majority of medical technology products used in Australia are imported, with the U.S. being the number-one import source.
+The majority of medical technology products used in Australia are imported, with the U.S. being the leading import source.
 Wisconsin is already a leader in medical equipment exports, making this a lucrative opportunity for business growth.

 WANT TO LEARN MORE?